 - 4.4.17 The results of the 2013 Questionnaire Survey demonstrated widespread concern amongst local residents and businesses in relation to traffic management issues and parking in Tarporley.
 The most widely supported suggestions for infrastructure improvements were: - More off-street parking at the High School (18%) - More off-street parking for the Health Centre (13%) - Better roads (11%) and better pavement surfaces (10%) - 92% of respondents supported a traffic management system to reduce congestion around the High School. - 4.4.18 Responses from the Questionnaire also indicated that aspects of the village that people like most are the village atmosphere, its sense of community and friendliness.
 Responses overwhelmingly indicated that the most disliked features of the village are the traffic congestion and the lack of parking in the village centre and at the doctor's surgery.
 39% of responses commented upon the traffic congestion and 38% on the parking issues.
 Therefore local policies have been prepared in order to facilitate and encourage people to walk or cycle into the village.
-These policies are also in accordance with policies in the Cheshire West and Chester Local Plan. - 4.4.19 The Steering Committee and Parish Council have considered various options for improving traffic management and parking in Tarporley including: - Increasing public car parking possibly though the provision of an additional edge of Centre car park or use of "green" surfaces. - Discouraging car use through provision of collection and delivery services linked to local shops. - Improving provision of walking and cycling routes and providing safe and secure cycle racks.
+These policies are also in accordance with policies in the Cheshire West and Chester Local Plan.

-- Reducing traffic speeds to 20mph or introducing a radical traffic management system. - 4.4.20 In 2012 the Neighbourhood Plan Steering Committee decided to set up a number of groups to quickly gather some data that may be useful for the Parish Council in responding to the Cheshire West and Chester Local Plan (Part One) Strategic Policies, initial proposal for 400 new houses in the village (36% increase).
-This requirement has since been revised but it included an aim to document some current issues on car parking and traffic flows for feedback on the Cheshire West and Chester Local Plan (Part One) Strategic Policies looking at car parking and traffic flows in Tarporley 2012. - 4.4.21 It was decided to take the 2005 Tarporley Transportation Report23 and to update some of the data on car parking and traffic flows for comparison purposes.
+- 4.4.19 The Steering Committee and Parish Council have considered various options for improving traffic management and parking in Tarporley including: - Increasing public car parking possibly though the provision of an additional edge of Centre car park or use of "green" surfaces. - Discouraging car use through provision of collection and delivery services linked to local shops. - Improving provision of walking and cycling routes and providing safe and secure cycle racks. - Reducing traffic speeds to 20mph or introducing a radical traffic management system. - 4.4.20 In 2012 the Neighbourhood Plan Steering Committee decided to set up a number of groups to quickly gather some data that may be useful for the Parish Council in responding to the Cheshire West and Chester Local Plan (Part One) Strategic Policies, initial proposal for 400 new houses in the village (36% increase).
+This requirement has since been revised but it included an aim to document some current issues on car parking and traffic flows for feedback on the Cheshire West and Chester Local Plan (Part One) Strategic Policies looking at car parking and traffic flows in Tarporley 2012. - 4.4.21 It was decided to take the 2005 Tarporley Transportation Report and to update some of the data on car parking and traffic flows for comparison purposes.
 Specifically, a count of total car parking capacity was undertaken covering public off street, street parking, private business, customer and visitor parking, followed by a utilisation review on the three public car parks (namely at the Rising Sun, British Legion and Community Centre).
 Traffic flows were manually counted at the Forest Road junction, High Street and Nantwich Road.
 Summary finding were as follows: - In total 944 car parking spaces were identified in the village, of these only 158 (17%) are public off street, with the majority of 529 spaces (56%) being restricted to Business/Customer/School/Visitor users.
 A significant portion is street parking where there are 257 spaces (27%) around the central area, which with a linear settlement will also contribute to the traffic congestion. - On the three public car parks, utilisation levels have increased by some 22% since the 2005 report.
-At the midday peak, effectively the Rising Sun operates at capacity; plus from 1000hrs with a trickle-down effect such that the previously less popular Royal British Legion and Community Centre car parks are also now well utilised.
-Competition and congestion around prime High Street parking is continuous.
-The Parish Council commissioned a parking survey in autumn 2014 and the most significant finding was that at many times of the day there were many more cars parked than there are legal parking spaces. - Traffic flows constitute a more complex picture of some increased volumes and changing patterns; overall volumes entering the village through southern and northern access points appear to have increased 9% and 14% respectively, whilst changed patterns of use also are indicated; Utkinton Road 49% busier, Forest Road 22% quieter, increased use of southern access points. - 4.4.22 Overall, the picture is one of increased volumes, higher utilisation and changing patterns that very much support the anecdotal complaints and feedback from the 2013 Questionnaire
+At the midday peak, effectively the Rising Sun operates at capacity; plus from 1000hrs with a trickle-down effect such that the previously less popular Royal

-23 Tarporley Transportation Study Final Report, Prepared by MVA for Cheshire County Council, April 2005
+&lt;sup>24 Tarporley Transportation Study Final Report, Prepared by MVA for Cheshire County Council, April 2005